| Architecture 101(A Silly Little Short Story by Mrs D.)

 cups.
 He knelt down at my feet, swishing, rinsing, and pouring.
 He

 presented me with a cup of black tea.
+Another

 man at my feet.
 A builder with well crafted pectorals kneeling at my feet